Kalal0/Arduino-Robot-arm-V2-installation/README.md

     catkin_**workspace name** -> src -> arduni_robot_arm - > robot_arm_pkg -> urdf

-6 - Delete the urdf file in that directory and replace it with the following file:
+6 - Open the .urdf file using a txt editor and replace it's content with the following:

    [document.txt](https://github.com/Kalal0/Arduino-Robot-arm-V2-installation/files/9310677/document.txt)

+7 - Now you're done all that's left is to remake the catkin file and run Rviz.
+Open the cmd and input the following commands:

+    1 -